![]() |

 WET INGREDIENTS With an electric mixer, beat the butter in a large bowl on medium-low speed for 3 minutes.
 (Why so long?
 You're adding air to the butter, be sure to scrape the beaters when they become coated with butter.)
 Add the sugar and beat for another 2 minutes.
 One at a time, add the eggs, beating for 1 minute after each.
 Beat in the oil, zest and vanilla, just until mixed in.

-DRY INGREDIENTS In a small bowl, whisk together the flour, baking powder, salt and cardamom.
+DRY INGREDIENTS In a small bowl, whisk together the flour, cardamom, baking powder and salt.
 (If you're using a stand mixer, it's easy to do this while the mixer is working away on the butter, sugar and eggs.)

 Turn the flour mixture into the large bowl.
 On low speed, mix in the flour, just until mixed, a few floury bits are fine.
 Remove the bowl from the mixer and scrape the sides and bottom of the bowl with a spatula, mixing in any loose flour.